nipun24/portfolio/src/content/blog/How-to-send-email-using-CLI/index.md

 ---
 title: How to send email using terminal
-description: Test your SMTP credentials without any extra tool just from your terminal
+description: Send emails from your terminal without using any external tools, great for testing your SMTP credentials.
 draft: false
 tags:
   - email